Tuesday, 24 April 2012

 Dare I say it, the best effort was Silent Hill.

-Don't take that as though I thought it was brilliant but it was good enough to capture the atmosphere of the foggy psychological 'not knowing what was real and reality' Jacob's Ladder inspired classic franchise.
+It wasn't brilliant but it was good enough to capture the foggy atmosphere of 'not knowing what was real and reality' Jacob's Ladder inspired setting.

 The rest were shat into the devil's public convenience and horrendous efforts include Doom, Alone in the Dark, Street Fighter and Super Mario Bros.